YinHK-gameDev/unity-learn/build & publish/README.md

 -   Find the scene you want to **move and drag and drop it to the desired index**.

+### Platform list
+Each build **must have a target platform**.
+The Platform pane lists all the platforms you can build for.

+Each version of Unity installed on your computer has its own platform list.

+If the platform you need is not on the list, do one of the following:

+-   In the **Build Settings** window:

+    1. Select the platform you want to add.
+    2. Select **Install** or **Download**.
+-   In **Unity Hub** > **Installs**:

+    1. Select the three dots on the version of Unity you’re using.
+    2. Select **Add Modules**.
+    3. Follow the instructions to install the platform module.

+To change the build’s target platform:

+1. Select the platform you want to switch to.
+    **Tip**: The list displays the Unity icon next to the platform currently selected as the target platform.
+2. Select **Switch Platforms**.
+    If Unity needs to re-import your assets in formats that match your target platform, the switch process can take a long time.

 ### Build settings
 When you select a platform, Unity displays a list of options that you can adjust for the build.
 Some settings apply to all platforms, and some are platform-specific.